-The cheapest flight to Katowice you can get by boooking 57 days before departure.
+For the cheapest flights to Katowice book 57 days before departure.

 The most popular airlines on the route Tel Aviv - Katowice: Wizz Air (W6), LOT (LO).

-The cheapest flights you can book on the route Ben Gurion (TLV) - Pyrzowice (KTW).
+The cheapest flights are on the route Ben Gurion (TLV) - Pyrzowice (KTW).

 Direct flights last about 3h 55min.